jdspiral/epistemica-site/index.md

 No one agrees on what's true, why it's true, or who to trust.

-LLMs can generate fluent answers, but they hide the reasoning underneath.
+LLMs generate fluent text but hide their reasoning.
 Social media polarizes.
-Traditional media generalizes.
+Traditional media oversimplifies.
+The middle ground is disappearing.

-The space in between is collapsing.<br><br>
+## Epistemica shows you why communities believe what they believe

+Our platform models how different communities interpret the same information through transparent, testable reasoning.

+Not just "What would a community think?"—but *why* they'd think it, how they evaluate sources, and what values shape their conclusions.<br><br>

 ---
 <br>